 Hannah's first YA novel, My Sister’s Wedding, won the first place award for The Writer’s Digest International Self-Publishing Contest, 2004, children’s book division.
 She published the follow-up, My Summer Vacation, in May 2006, which went on to win a bronze IPPY in 2007.
 The third Maddie book, Fear of Falling, was released in the fall of 2009 and was praised by teachers and readers for tackling subjects like homophobia and coming out.
 She’s published young adult short stories on Amazon’s Shorts, in an anthology entitled Bound Is The Bewitching Lilith, and in the journal Balancing The Tides.
 She also has written columns for The Jewish Voice & Herald.
 Recent, previous projects include Sucker Literary, which features emerging YA authors and All The Way YA, a group blog of writers telling the real deal about writing and publishing YA fiction.

-Hannah is a member of ARIA (Association of Rhode Island Authors) as well as a graduate of Pine Manor College's Solstice Program in Creative Writing where she earned an MFA in Writing For Young People.
+Hannah is a member of ARIA (Association of Rhode Island Authors) and What Cheer Writers Club as well as a graduate of Pine Manor College's Solstice Program in Creative Writing where she earned an MFA in Writing For Young People.
 She resides in Bristol, RI with her husband, two daughters, and black and white cat named Zoe.

 Hannah recently completed a Certificate in Graduate Studies in Mental Health Counseling from Rhode Island College.
 She is now a Licensed Mental Health Counselor.
 Many of her friends, family, and clients are saying, "It's about time."
 If you want to know more about this, click here.